openintegrationhub/openintegrationhub.github.io/docs/Services/MessageOrientedMiddleware.md

 The message oriented middleware is a central part of the Open Integration Hub and is needed to store and route messages while transferring them from senders to receivers.

-# Description

-The documents describes an integration flow and how two steps are connected via a message oriented middleware.

 # Technologies used

 - RabbitMQ